Here is one hand: Introduction

 G. E. Moore wrote "A Defence of Common Sense" and Proof of an External World.
-For the purposes of these essays, he posed skeptical hypotheses, such as "you may be dreaming" or "the world is 5 minutes old", and then provided his own response to them.
-Such hypotheses ostensibly create a situation where it is not possible to know that anything in the world exists.
-These hypotheses take the following form:
+For the purposes of these essays, he posed skeptical hypotheses, such as that according to which we are disembodied souls living in an immaterial world with the mere hallucination of ordinary things induced by a Cartesian evil demon, and then provided his own response to them.
+Such hypotheses ostensibly create a situation where it seems that it is not possible to know that anything in the world exists.
+To reach this conclusion, the skeptic uses arguments with the following form.